cits5501/cits5501.github.io/assets/workshops/workshop04-solutions.md

 `\begin{solbox}`{=latex}
 <div class="solutions">

-**Question 3.1:**

-There should be two obvious possibilities for an implementation:

-a.
-We could add `int` attributes `hours`, `minutes` and `seconds`.
-In this case, the
-    implementations of `getHour`, `getMinute` and `getSecond` will be very simple;
-    but the `tick` implentation
-    will need to ensure values are properly "carried" when, for instance, `seconds` equals 59 and `tick` is invoked.

-b.
-We could add a single `second` attribute, and no others.
-In this case, the `tick`
-    implementation will be very simple (we simply increment our `seconds` attribute), but the `getHour`, `getMinute` and `getSecond` will be more complex.
+**Solutions**

+The invariants will depend on whether we chose implementation (a) or (b).

-In either case, there are some obvious invariants that apply to the class.
+But in either case, there are some obvious invariants that apply to the class.
 For instance, assuming we have chosen implementation (b):

 - `seconds`, `hours` and `minutes` should always be greater than or equal to 0.
 - Attributes will have a maximum value they can never exceed -- 23 for hours, 59 for seconds, and 59 for seconds.

-The fields should be kept private, because otherwise, any user of the class can alter them, and we have no ability to maintain the invariants -- and thus, no way of ensuring our objects are still in a sensible, consistent state.

 </div>